-I am constructing a version of the FOIP using a combination of commercial and home-built parts.
-(Actually, more accurately, a summer project student working at home will be completing this partially under my guidance.)
-A more detailed diagram is shown in Implementation of Fourier Optical Image Processor using ST7789 LCD Spatial Light Modulators.
+As noted, I have partially constructed a version of the FOIP using a combination of commercial and home-built parts.
+This was supposed to be a student summer project but that apparently has not progressed as well as expected.
+A more detailed diagram is shown in Implementation of Fourier Optical Image Processor using ST7789 LCD Spatial Light Modulators with Video Capture.

-It will be on a 36 inch Newport URL-36 optical rail.
+It is on a 36 inch Newport URL-36 optical rail.
 This is more like a one dimensional linear optical breadboard than a classic rail since there are no movable carriers, just holes and slots.
 But since everything will be locked down once positioned accurately, real-time changes in location aren't needed.
 And the price on eBay was right. ;-) All the lenses are from Surplus Shed.
 The major lenses (all but the beam expander) are achromats (as shown) to enable multi-spectral processing as a future possibility.
 Using simple lenses would work for a single wavelength like 633 nm, but if a combined input beam with several wavelengths were used, the lenses would focus at different distances for them.
 The pinhole aperture/spatial filter won't be installed unless needed.
-Custom mounts will be used for everything, but they will be attached to standard 2 or 3 inch posts on the URL-36.
-The laser and large lenses will be in 4-screw ring mounts providing centering adjustment so post holders are really not needed as long as all the posts are the same length.
-Shims can be used to fine tune the height of the SLMs.
+Thorlabs lens mounts are used attached to standard 2 or 3 inch posts on the URL-36.
+The laser is in a set of 4-screw ring mounts providing centering adjustment so post holders are really not needed as long as all the posts are the same length.
+So far only the object SLM has been tested, jerry-rigged in position.

 The laser is a Melles Griot 05-LHP-171 with an actual output of around 10 mW.
 The Expanding Lens is the objective lens from a Sony CD player optical pickup with a focal length of 4 mm.
 To conserve space, it is mounted directly to the end-cap of the laser on a plate to provide for centering adjustment.
 The Collimating Lens has a focal length of ~150 mm resulting in an expansion factor of around 38 so the 1 mm beam from the laser becomes 38 mm in diameter (1/e point) and covers the ~25x25 mm area of the SLMs.
 Also to save space, the Collimating Lens and Object SLM are attached to the same mount so they are close together, which saves space and the need for a separate post.
 The Fourier Lenses have a focal length of around 100 mm.
 All the large lenses have a diameter of around 42 mm.
 The mounts for the SLMs and Image Plane screen are plastic 35 mm slide holders attached to metal brackets screwed to standard 1/2 inch posts.
 Everything fits on the 36 inch rail, though part of the laser extends off the back end.